 Do not write out any sentences for this exercise.
 This is neither a writing nor a reading out loud exercise.
 You need to think on the spot and create every sentence from scratch.

 Next, you will speak out loud on the topic of your choice.
 If you’re familiar with our equally-wonderful Preaching Technique, then this step should be something you are already used to.
 Just that now you don’t have to follow a given pattern.
 Practice speaking German or brabble with the help of those 10 keywords you noted down earlier and have speechnotes.co transcribe your words for you.
 This is where the name “Secretary Technique” came from: you will be dictating your ideas to a virtual secretary, i.e. the transcription app.

 Once you have spoken, take a look at the transcription and correct your text.
 Correcting one’s own work is always a bit tricky as we tend to have many blind spots.
 But with the help of DeepL, you’ll be able to hunt down 3-5 mistakes at a time.
 Over time this adds up and you’ll find your speech improves without putting in any extra effort.

 Where can I learn more about this technique?

-If you work with my Everyday German course or my B2 German Mastery course you’ll be introduced to a very efficient and effective way to improve your writing skills.
+If you work with any of my German courses or my B2 Upper-Intermediate German course you’ll be introduced to very efficient and effective ways to improve your writing skills.
 I mention that as with that writing exercise you’ll also learn how to correct your own mistakes reliably with a simple two-step approach.